cysouw/diathesis/text/c02_structure.md

 ~~Assistive novative [Ø › SBJ › OBJ]~~

 a.
 Der Sohn faltet die Wäsche.
 b.
-Der Vater lehrt seinen Sohn die Wäsche falten.
+Der Vater lehrt seinem Sohn die Wäsche falten.
 :::

 All other promotions are rare.
 A ~~reversed passive [ADJ › SBJ › OBJ]~~ demotes the subject to object and at the same time promotes a new subject from an erstwhile adjunct role.
 An example in German is the diathesis from *erben* 'to inherit' to *enterben* 'to disinherit' [@next a,b], see [@sec:preverb-inverted-passive-accusative-loss].
 This is semantically very close to a causative ~~[Ø › SBJ › OBJ]~~, in which the newly introduced causer can sometimes be expressed as an adjunct [@next c,d].
 This affinity between a reversed passive and a causative is reminiscent of the affinity between a passive and an anticausative.
 In both pairs, the difference amounts to a switch between the closely related macro-role of an optional adjunct ~~(ADJ)~~ and being completely unexpressed ~~(Ø)~~.